wp-plugins/simple-ajax-chat/readme.txt

 == Installation ==

-**Installation**
+=Installation=

 Activate the plugin and visit the SAC settings page to customize your options.

 Once everything is customized as you like it, display the form anywhere using the shortcode or template tag.

-**Upgrading**
+=Upgrading=

-IMPORTANT: the time functionality has been upgraded in the latest version of the plugin.
+*IMPORTANT:* the time functionality has been upgraded in the latest version of the plugin.
 As a result, all chat messages will be deleted when the plugin is upgraded to the latest version.
 If you want to save your current chats, please make a backup BEFORE upgrading.

-ALSO: After upgrading, if your chat box displays something like "you need at least one message.." do the following:
+*ALSO:* After upgrading, if your chat box displays something like "you need at least one message.." do the following:

 1. Backup or make a note of your chat settings (so you can restore them)
 2. Click the "Restore default settings" button